unipartdigital/workflows_engine/docs/source/extending.rst

 Adding new validators
 *********************

-Defining new validators types (not the normal functional type which just require different string in the validator ``type`` keywords - requiring new keywords) would be similar to adding a new component except there is not currently as base class for ``Validators``.
+Defining new validator types (not a vanilla functional type, requiring only a different string in the validator ``type`` keywords, but one requiring new keywords) would be similar to adding a new component, the main difference being that there is not currently a base class for ``Validators``.

 Definition